berdon/lucy/README.md

 ## Future Improvements
 - Expand annotation syntax for more complex use cases.
-- Enhance `lucy-test` with test fixtures or setup/teardown hooks.
 - Improve error reporting in the preprocessor and test runner.